 A. Visit a Water Park

 Water parks offer slides, lazy rivers, and wave pools that promise hours of fun.
 Check for parks that have designated areas for younger children.
+Bring plenty of sunscreen, hats, and water shoes to protect little feet on hot surfaces.
+Arrive early to avoid crowds and get the best spot for your family to rest between activities.

 B. Go to the Beach or Lake

 Spending a day at the beach or a local lake is a quintessential summer activity.
 Kids can build sandcastles, collect seashells, or splash in the water.
+Pack a picnic with plenty of snacks and drinks so you can stay energized throughout the day.
+Don’t forget to bring shade options like umbrellas or pop-up tents for breaks from the sun.

 C. Backyard Water Fun